US 'approved strikes on Iran,' then suddenly called them off | DW | 21.06.2019

-President Trump had approved air strikes in retaliation for Tehran's downing of an US drone, US media reported.
-A decision to pull back allegedly took place after Trump met with Congressional leaders.

-A report by The New York Times, citing official sources, alleged on Friday that US President Donald Trump had approved targeted strikes on Iran and then backed out.
-The strikes were reportedly a response to the high-altitude US surveillance drone that was shot down by Iran over the Strait of Hormuz.
+US President Donald Trump had approved targeted strikes on Iran and then backed out, several US media outlets reported on Friday.
+The military operation was believed to be a response to the downing of a high-altitude US surveillance drone by Iran over the Strait of Hormuz.

 Earlier in the day, Trump had chosen not to reveal how the US would respond to the downing of the drone, instead telling reporters "you'll find out."